Any links to Amazon are affiliate links.

-So a side-tip to this one is to figure out what it is about laundry you don’t like so much and figure out a way to solve or relieve that problem.
+So a side-tip to this one is to figure out what it is about a chore you don’t like so much and figure out a way to solve or relieve that problem.

 4-Use the Kids!

 My kids help a lot with laundry.
-They sort their hamper (they only have space for their one so theirs needs to be sorted).
+They sort their hamper (they only have space for one so their laundry needs to be sorted).
 Then they are in charge of folding all socks (ha ha!).
+They help fold loads.
 Then they put away what they are able to put away.
-Brayden (8) and Kaitlyn (6) put 100% of their own laundry away.
-McKenna (4) does everything that is not hung up.

 I find doing all loads in one day the best option for me.
 I also find most moms agree with that, so if you haven’t tried it, give it a try.
 Some moms prefer one load a day.
 We all have different tolerances and preferences, so figure out what works for you and do it.